Steven Cundiff

 Steven Cundiff is an American experimental physicist and the Harrison M. Randall collegiate professor of physics at the University of Michigan.
-His research interests include the production and manipulation of ultrafast pulses, in particular for applications in studying light-matter interactions.
-Cundiff is a Fellow of American Physical Society, the Optical Society of America, and the Institute of Electrical and Electronics Engineers.
+His research interests include the production and manipulation of ultrafast pulses, in particular for applications in studying light–matter interactions.
+Cundiff is a Fellow of the American Association for the Advancement of Science, the American Physical Society, the Optical Society of America, and the Institute of Electrical and Electronics Engineers.
 He is the co-author (with Jun Ye) of the standard reference for frequency combs titled Femtosecond Optical Frequency Comb: Principle, Operation and Applications.
+He is coauthor with Hebin Li, Bachana Lomsadze, Christopher Smallwood, and Galan Moody of "Optical Multidimensional Coherent Spectroscopy".

 Research

-Cundiff's research interests broadly encompasses nonlinear light-matter interactions and advancing ultrafast optical technologies.
+Cundiff's research interests broadly encompasses nonlinear light–matter interactions and advancing ultrafast optical technologies.

 Multi-Dimensional Coherent Spectroscopy (MDCS)

 Multi-dimensional coherent optical spectroscopy (MDCS) is an analogue of NMR spectroscopy at optical frequencies.
 Initially MDCS was primarily applied to study of molecular systems, but the Cundiff research group pioneered its application to atomic vapors and semiconductor nanostructures.

 In the Cundiff group's study of atomic vapors using MDCS, notable results include direct detection of doubly-excited states induced by dipole-dipole interactions and an advance, via acquisition of three-dimensional spectra, towards complete characterization of the atomic vapor Hamiltonian.

 A main focus of Cundiff has been the application of MDCS to spectroscopy of semiconductor nanostructures, and his group has achieved several milestones.
 In quantum well nanostructures, MDCS was applied towards elucidating exciton many-body interactions.
 In epitaxial quantum dots, MDCS enabled coherent control of the exciton population in the presence of inhomogeneous broadening.
 In interfacial quantum dots MDCS revealed induced inter-dot interactions mediated by excitation of delocalized well states, offering the possibility of another form of coherent control.